 Weaned Too Early

-When a kitten is born, the first few months are very crucial for it.
-Not only for its own survival but also for its mother cat to teach it proper manners and behaviors of a well-developed cat.
+When a kitten is born, the first few months are very crucial.
+Not only for its survival but also for its mother cat to teach it the behaviors of a well-developed cat.

 There are times when a mother cat will act roughly toward her kittens.
 This isn’t done out of malice but to teach them some respect and discipline.